-- Verify that all Lustre installation requirements have been met.
-For more information on these prerequisites, see Preparing to Install Lustre. - 2.
-Download the Lustre RPMs. - a.
-On the Lustre download site, select your platform.
+1. Verify that all Lustre installation requirements have been met.

+For more information on these prerequisites, see Preparing to Install Lustre.

+- 2. Download the Lustre RPMs/tarballs. - a.
+Navigate to the Lustre download site and select your platform.

 The files required to install Lustre (kernels, modules and utilities RPMs) are listed for the selected platform.